isolated-tech/vault/Vercel’s AI UI Elements.md

 Vercel has successfully decoupled the AI-logic from v0, placing it into their AI SDK.
 But, their UI logic has struggled to find a home.
 In April of this year, they released the [Chat SDK](https://vercel.com/blog/introducing-chat-sdk) which is "A full-featured, hackable Next.js AI chatbot built by Vercel".

+In this article, we'll be exploring their latest toy - AI Elements - which is a component library and custom registry built on top of shadcn/ui to help you build AI-native applications faster.

 [^1]:https://vercel.com/blog/introducing-the-vercel-ai-sdk
 [^2]: https://vercel.com/blog/announcing-v0-generative-ui